 Once again, you need to make sure that each chord you play rings out loud and cleanly after you change finger positioning.
 I know it won’t be easy at first but if you are persistent and put in some effort in practicing, playing open chords would soon be of 2nd nature to you.

-If you are interested to learn some theory and background on how chords are formed, you can find them at the guitar chords section of GuitarPlayerWorld.com.
+If you are interested to learn some theory and background on how chords are formed, you can find them in the guitar chords section of GuitarPlayerWorld.com.
 In the next lesson, I will show you how to use open chords to form progressions and teach you some basic strumming patterns.
 See you then.

 For the most comprehensive step-by-step guitar training program, we highly recommend Gibon’s Learn & Master Guitar course.
 This award winning DVD course is currently having a 3-day sale and you get to save $100 off the usual price today!